safespring/docs/content/new/migrate-from-legacy.md

 your data as gone.
 Therefore, we only recommend using local flavors for stateless workloads where data loss is acceptable.
-Central flavors offers a slightly lower performance but will meet the needs of most customers, with the added benefit of redundancy and flexibility such zero downtime during maintenance etc.
+Central flavors offers a slightly lower performance but will meet the needs of most customers, with the added benefit of redundancy and flexibility such as zero downtime during maintenance etc.

 You can read more about our flavors [here](https://docs.safespring.com/new/flavors)